hsaghir/hsaghir.github.io/_posts/data_science/2016-11-29-a-primer-on-neural-networks.md

 4- Update the parameters in [batches](https://en.wikipedia.org/wiki/Online_machine_learning) using [stochastic gradient descent or adagrad/adam/rmsprop/etc](http://sebastianruder.com/optimizing-gradient-descent/).

 5- Add [regularization](https://www.quora.com/What-is-regularization-in-machine-learning) terms to the loss function to prevent overfitting if required (a mechanism for ocam's razor).
-There are L-p regularization terms which correspond to $\sum(W^p)$ that penalize large parameters.
+There are L-p regularization terms which correspond to $$ \sum(W^p) $$ that penalize large parameters.

 6- Do [early stopping](https://en.wikipedia.org/wiki/Early_stopping) for improved generalization: stop training if the performance on the validation set degrades.